 A guide to what is needed and how to prepare for the biggest adventure of your sailing life.

-Having been on the steep learning curve of 20 years of single handed Transatlantic racing and cruising and 16 years of double handed Atlantic and Pacific ocean cruising I hope to give practical advice and discuss some essential requirements to make cruising life for the novice cruiser a success and the best experience of a lifetime.
+Having been on the steep learning curve of 20 years of single handed Transatlantic racing and after 16 years of double handed Atlantic and Pacific ocean cruising I hope to give practical advice and discuss some essential requirements to make cruising life for the novice cruiser a success and the best experience of a lifetime.

 No glorified descriptions of wonderful remote and secluded anchorages watching the sunset with a gin and tonic in hand on the aft deck or a palm fronted beach.
 Of course that happens and is more likely the result of good planning and thorough preparation which I think is essential to make cruising life a happy life.